Skip to main content

 In the following example, we create an app that fetch phone number from the contacts and send sms message to this number.

-First, we have to import the expo-contacts and expo-sms.
+First, we have to import the expo-contacts:

 import * as Contacts from 'expo-contacts';